rajendra627/k8s-bootcamp/helm/README.md

 # Packaging and deploying K8S applications using Helm #

 todo-app is the helm chart for the Todo Application.
-See [Day1/exercise1](../bootcamp/day1/exercise1.md) for instruction on how to deploy it to K8S.

 ## References ##